Original Prototype TCG Card Guide

 ZG Caterpie #010 Forest Pokémon –– No difference besides Alpha having no Level

-ZG Metapod #011 Forest / Grassland Pokémon –– Its first attack, Poison Bard, simply Poisons the Defending Pokémon.
-But its second nameless attack is probably Wrap as it does 10 damage each turn.
-It’s not a stasis effect or anything, it just does 10 damage every turn.
+ZG Metapod #011 Forest / Grassland Pokémon –– Prototype Metapod’s first attack, ZG Poison Bard, simply Poisons the Defending Pokémon.
+But its second attack—which costs ZCZC and is nameless—is probably the VG version of Wrap, as it does 10 damage each turn.
+It’s not a stasis effect or anything, it just does a passive 10 damage every turn.
 Meanwhile, everything between Alpha and Final are the same, except for Alpha being at Lv.20.

 ZG Butterfree #012 Grassland Pokémon –– No difference.